SHTFDad may collect a share of sales or other compensation from the links on this page.

 Are you looking for a folding tactical knife?
 Learn what to look for before you buy.
 Here’s how to choose the best tactical folding knife.

-Generally, the best folding tactical knives are seldom if ever designed for use as a combat knife or fighting knife.
-However, many military organizations and armies have often issued tactical folding knives which had no intention of use as a weapon.
+Generally, the best folding tactical knives are seldom, if ever, designed for use as a combat knife or fighting knife.
+However, many military organizations and armies have often issued tactical folding knives which had no intention to be used as a weapon.

 - Columbia River Knife and Tool’s M16 Special Forces knives